 This post originally appeared here back in 2012.
 I’ve updated the photos but the content remains the same AND this recipe is STILL a big family favorite!
 You must give it a try soon!

 Making your own spaghetti sauce is SO easy!
 And when you make it yourself YOU get to control the salt and sugar that goes into it! (read the label on your favorite jarred brand next time—several of them have added sugar!)

 And here’s my extra sneaky tip.
 I’ve made this overnight before.
 Yep, I put all the ingredients in the slowcooker before I go to bed then turn it on and it’s ready when I wake up.
-This is especially good when you want to make some up just to stock your freezer.
+This is especially good when you want to make some up just to stock your freezer or plan to use it in another recipe the next day like lasagna or Parmesan chicken or eggplant.
 How’s that for easy cooking?

 And one more heads up….the original recipe called for Italian style tomatoes but I recently noticed that most brands have added sugar—high fructose corn syrup no less!
 Ok, why?
 All I want is the extra spices so I now add my own Italian spice blend and I’m good to go.
 We like to top ours with some freshly grated parmesan cheese that I keep in the freezer.